Janine Olthuis

 2. The exploration of transdiagnostic interventions (i.e., interventions focused on treating shared risk factors, most notably anxiety sensitivity), and

-I always welcome enquiries from graduate and undergraduate students who might be interested in pursuing research in any of these areas!
+I welcome enquiries from graduate and undergraduate students who might be interested in pursuing research in any of these areas!
+You can learn more about our research activities.

 Education